ABC-Engine/ABC-ECS/README.md

+# Performance
+This ECS was built with usability in mind.
+That being said it is only a pseudo-ECS.
+Component-based multi-threading has not yet been implemented.
+I am not sure it ever will be, but I am interested in an entity chunk-based multithreading approach.
 # ABC Game Engine - Simple ECS Framework
 This Rust project provides a basic framework for managing game entities, components, and systems in the ABC Game Engine using an Entity Component System (ECS) approach.